Early Hick

 As Adverbs (modifying verbs)

-- Come after the verb they modify
+- Stand near the verb they modify

-- Often take the similarity prefix ka-
+- Usually take the similarity prefix ka-

 Clause Structure and Word Order